Wappinger: 17th century

 Dutch navigator and colonist David Pieterz De Vries recorded another description of the Wappinger who resided around Fort Amsterdam:

 "The Indians about here are tolerably stout, have black hair with a long, lock which they let hang on one side of the head.
 Their hair is shorn on the top of the head like a cock's comb.
-Their clothing is a coat of beaver skins over the body, with the fur inside in winter and outside in summer; they have, also, sometimes a bear's hide, or a coat of the skins of wild cats, or [probably raccoon], which is an animal most as hairy as a wild cat, and is also very good to eat.
+Their clothing is a coat of beaver skins over the body, with the fur inside in winter and outside in summer; they have, also, sometimes a bear's hide, or a coat of the skins of wild cats, or hefspanen [probably raccoon], which is an animal most as hairy as a wild cat, and is also very good to eat.
 They also wear coats of turkey feathers, which they know how to put together.
 Their pride is to paint their faces strangely with red or black lead, so that they look like fiends.
 Some of the women are very well featured, having long countenances.
 Their hair hangs loose from their head; they are very foul and dirty; they sometimes paint their faces, and draw a black ring around their eyes."

 As the Dutch began to settle in the area, they pressured the Connecticut Wappinger to sell their lands and seek refuge with other Algonquian-speaking tribes.
-The western bands, however, stood their ground amidst rising tensions.
+The western bands, however, stood their ground amid rising tensions.

 Following the Pavonia massacre by colonists, during Kieft's War in 1643, the remaining Wappinger bands united against the Dutch, attacking settlements throughout New Netherland.
 The Dutch responded with the March 1644 slaughter of between 500 and 700 members of Wappinger bands in the Pound Ridge Massacre, most burned alive in a surprise attack upon their sacred wintering ground.
 It was a severe blow to the tribe.

-Allied with their trading partners, the powerful Mohawk of the Iroquois nations in central and western New York, the Dutch defeated the Wappinger by 1645.
-The Mohawk and Dutch killed more than 1500 Wappinger during the two years of the war.
-This was a devastating toll for the Wappinger.
+The Dutch and the Mohawk, their trading partner and powerful member of the Iroquois Nation in central and western New York, defeated the Wappinger by 1645.
+Together, the allies killed more than 1500 Wappinger during the two years of the war, a devastating toll for the Wappinger.

-The Wappinger faced the Dutch again in the 1655 Peach Tree War, a three-day engagement which left an estimated 100 settlers and 60 Wappinger dead, and strained relations further between the two groups.
+The Wappinger faced the Dutch again in the 1655 Peach War, a three-day engagement that left an estimated 100 settlers and 60 Wappinger dead, and strained relations further between the two groups.
 After the war, the confederation broke apart, and many of the surviving Wappinger left their native lands for the protection of neighboring tribes, settling in particular in the "prayer town" Stockbridge, Massachusetts in the western part of the colony, where Natives had settled who had converted to Christianity.